Nellie Fox: Defensive skills

 Fox was one of the best second basemen in the major leagues.
 He played next to a pair of slick-fielding White Sox shortstops from Venezuela, Chico Carrasquel (1950–55) and Luis Aparicio (1956–62).
-He was the first major league Gold Glove Award winner for a second baseman in 1957, and he received two more Gold Glove awards in 1959 and 1960.
+He was the first major league Gold Glove Award winner for a second baseman in 1957, and he received two more Gold Glove awards, in 1959 and 1960.
 Between August 1956 and September 1960, Fox played a major-league record 798 consecutive games at second base.
 In 1959 and 1960, the Aparicio-Fox middle infield duo won two Gold Gloves twice for their respective positions, becoming the first (of now a dozen) shortstop-second baseman combinations who both won Gold Gloves in the same season.

 Fox led the league's second basemen in defensive games played each season between 1952 and 1959.
 He also led second basemen in putouts between 1952 and 1961, and in assists several times during his career.
 Fox finished among the top five second basemen in fielding percentage every year between 1950 and 1964, and currently ranks second in career double plays as a second baseman.

 Coaching seasons

 Fox was a coach for the Houston Astros (1965–67) and the Washington Senators/Texas Rangers (1968–72).
-In the late 1960s, Fox appeared to have a chance to manage the Senators when Jim Lemon's post came open following the team's purchase by Bob Short.
-However, around the same time the Washington Redskins named Vince Lombardi as their football coach, so Short felt pressure to hire a manager with a very well-known name and selected Ted Williams for the position.
+In 1969, Fox appeared to have a chance to manage the Senators when Jim Lemon's post came open following the team's purchase by Bob Short.
+However, around the same time, the Washington Redskins named Vince Lombardi as their football coach, so Short felt pressure to hire a manager with a very well-known name and selected Ted Williams for the position.